-We may from time to time be subject to legal proceedings and claims that arise in the ordinary course of business or otherwise, such as claims brought by our customers or third parties in connection with commercial disputes and employment claims made by our current or former employees.
+We may from time to time be subject to legal proceedings and claims that arise in the ordinary course of business or otherwise, such as claims brought by third parties in connection with commercial disputes and employment claims made by our current or former employees.
 Claims may also be asserted by or on behalf of a variety of other parties, including government agencies, patients or vendors of our customers, or stockholders.
 In the past, securities class action litigation has often been brought against a company following a decline in the market price of its securities.
-We believe this risk is especially relevant for us given our significant stock price volatility in 2021.